better-internet/radworks-grants/grants/milestone_deliveries/season_2/package_manager/package-manager-milestone-1.md

 **Deliverables**

-The [research notes](./milestone1-part1-details.md) are presented here as a deliverable for the first milestone.
+The [research notes](./milestone1-part1-details.md) are presented here as deliverables for the first milestone.
 Summary videos are included, in addition to written notes.
 It was determined that it **is** possible to build a JavaScript application without any dependence on GitHub or npm.
 JavaScript packages (dependencies) can be retrieved directly from Radicle Seed nodes (as git repositories).
 There is some nuance with using Radicle as a package repository, which the research notes expand on.

 | Number | Deliverable | Link | Notes |
 | ------------- | ------------- | ------------- |------------- |